akhodakivskiy/VimFx/documentation/tools.md

 - `gulp readme` prints `README.md` as HTML to stdout.

-Tip: Add `--silent` add the end of the gulp command to suppress gulp’s standard progress output, allowing to pipe stdout to the clipboard.
+Tip: Add `--silent` at the end of the gulp command to suppress gulp’s standard progress output, allowing to pipe stdout to the clipboard.

 [release]: #making-a-release